thilina-sanjeewa/flutter-bottom-navigation-bar/README.md

-# bottom_nav
+# bottom navigation bar

-A new Flutter project.
+Flutter modern bottom nav bar.
+Compatible with Android & iOS.
+You can customize it freely.

 ## Getting Started